joegreene/Spring-2014-CS-Lab--SI-/Week 8/README.md

 All the below worksheet problems should be done by pencil/paper.

 #### Worksheets
-- Will be passed out.
+- Work will be done on the whiteboard.

 #### Separate Exercise
 Either remake the calculator exercise from Week 6 [here](https://github.com/joegreene/Spring-2014-CS-Lab--SI-/tree/master/Week%206) such that it allows the user to user the program as